Retail Grocery Industry Scorecarding: How do you Compare?

 Takeaway: Fulfillment is an area where we saw significant improvements, and rightly so.
 More than 45% of customers changed their fulfillment preferences due to the pandemic.
 The industry saw a whopping 370% increase in curbside pick-up in Q2 2020.
 It’s more important than ever for grocers to succeed at fulfillment.
 (Learn more about shopper loyalty and how shopping habits are expected to change in the Digital Grocer podcast, Shopper Behavior: The New Reality in Grocery.)
 Low wait times, timely order status notifications, discounted or waived service fees and contactless transactions are all important differentiators — both during the pandemic and beyond.

 Customer Engagement and Service

 Differentiator: On-demand customer service features, such as live chat and availability on social channels.

 Digital Maturity Category Leader: Freshdirect (see below) is one grocer that offers live chat.
-With a 38% adoption rate, this feature is gaining in popularity, but has yet to be adopted by almost two-thirds of grocers.
+With a 38% adoption rate, this feature is gaining in popularity but has yet to be adopted by almost two-thirds of grocers.

 Takeaway: In times of uncertainty like the current pandemic, customer service and engagement build a foundation of trust.
-Only one-third of shoppers in our report expressed satisfaction around ease of contacting customer service.
+Only one-third of shoppers in our report expressed satisfaction with the ease of contacting customer service.
 Improvements in this area play an important role in customer retention, both short- and long-term.
 With features such as live chat, grocers can address shopper queries quickly, which can also reduce cart abandonment rates.
 A good experience during bad times leads to customer advocacy and loyalty in the future.